 For children who’ve been abused or neglected, CASA means having a home instead of feeling lost, and being a priority instead of feeling invisible.

 For volunteers, CASA is a life-changing experience that makes our community a better place.

 As a CASA volunteer you commit to spending an average of 15-20 hours per month on one specific case for at least a year.
 You research the case, talk with everyone involved and build a trusting relationship with your child or family of children.
 You will prepare reports to the court based on what you believe is best for the child, helping the judge make the most informed decision possible.
 The scheduling of your activities is flexible, and you will be paired with a staff professional who supports and guides you every step of the way.

 We will provide you with all the training and support you need to serve as an effective advocate.
 CASA training consists of 12 3-hour classes and 3 hours of courtroom observation (39 hours total).
-Your training must begin with “CASA 101: Introducing the CASA/GAL Volunteer Role,” and must end with “Policies & Procedures.”
-You may take the remaining 10 classes in any order according to your schedule.
-Training must be completed within 4 months of your start date.
+CASA training consists of 12 3-hour classes and 3 hours of courtroom observation (39 hours total).
+Your training must begin with “CASA 101: Introducing the CASA/GAL Volunteer Role."
+You may take the remaining 11 classes in any order according to your schedule.
 You must finish all 39 hours of training and observation before you will be assigned to a child.
 Classes are offered at a variety of times and days to suit your schedule.